dmerejkowsky/efrei-2022-st2-tst-prj/README.md

 ## Finale

-* What do you think of the various strategies we used during the 4 sequences?
+* What do you think of the various testing strategies we used during the 4 sequences?
 * Can you list their pros and cons?